Info-433-Spring-2023/project-1-lwong121/README.md

     - Lack of proper accessible names and/or descriptions for interactive elements (e.g. the review star buttons in the form and the like buttons on review cards) to help users using screen readers determine the purpose or function/action of the element.
       - Fix: Added an aria-label for the review star buttons in the form and the like buttons on the review cards.

+### Design Quality Deficiencies

+- Modifiability
+    - Could break down functions into smaller functions of components.
+The getAverageRating() function could be made into a separate utility function.
+- Performance (Efficiency)
+    - In reviewsHistory() causes re-renders when it is updated.
+- Security
+    - submitReview() uses the push function to add new reviews to the firebase, which could allow any user to inject malicious code into the database.

 ## Automated Tests

+All tests are included in the folder titled “test” in the “src” folder of the repository.

+To run the tests first navigate to the “project-1-lwong121” repository and install:
+- `Npm install`
+- `Npm install -g firebase-tools`
+- `Npm install react-scripts`
+- `Npm install jest-dom`
+- `npm install --save-dev @testing-library/jest-dom`
+- `npm install --save-dev @testing-library/react`
+- `npm install --save-dev @testing-library/user-event`
+- `npm install firebase`
+- `npm install @fortawesome/react-fontawesome`
+- `npm install @fortawesome/free-solid-svg-icons`

+After installing, run `npm test` to run all the test and `npm test -- --coverage` to run the tests and get a coverage report for ReviewsSection.js.

+Because users need to be signed in to have access to view and write the comments, we have made the test user already logged in

 ### What aspects of the code were tested and why?